rohan843/GameRecommenderEngine/README.md

 1. Install git.
 2. Clone the github repo in any folder of your chioce.
+3. In the 2 `.env` files present in the Web Server folder, and the DB Modify Server folder, and in the `constants.py` file in the Recommender API server folder, add the database url (of the form: 'mongodb+srv://user1:<password>@cluster0.ilunp.mongodb.net/')
-3. Install anaconda (here, version 2.2.0 was used).
+4. Install anaconda (here, version 2.2.0 was used).
-4. Install node.
+5. Install node.
-5. Install nodemon via npm (`npm install -g nodemon`).
+6. Install nodemon via npm (`npm install -g nodemon`).
-6. Install python **3.9**.12 from its [official website](https://www.python.org/downloads/release/python-3912/).
+7. Install python **3.9**.12 from its [official website](https://www.python.org/downloads/release/python-3912/).
-7. Open anaconda navigator.
+8. Open anaconda navigator.
-8. Click the *environments tab*.
+9. Click the *environments tab*.
-9. Click the *create* button to create a new conda environment, called `recommenderTest` for now. **Ensure `python 3.9` is being used in the environment.**
+10. Click the *create* button to create a new conda environment, called `recommenderTest` for now. **Ensure `python 3.9` is being used in the environment.**

 ![anaconda environments tab](Docs/install_1.jpg)

-10. Once created, press the *channels* button.
+11. Once created, press the *channels* button.
-11. Press the *add* button, to add the `conda-forge` channel.
+12. Press the *add* button, to add the `conda-forge` channel.

 ![anaconda add channel](Docs/install_2.jpg)

-12. Press the *update channels* button.
+13. Press the *update channels* button.
-13. Now, from anaconda navigator, install the following packages: `pandas`, `scipy`, `numpy`, `flask`, `pymongo`, `lightfm`, `scikit-learn`.
+14. Now, from anaconda navigator, install the following packages: `pandas`, `scipy`, `numpy`, `flask`, `pymongo`, `lightfm`, `scikit-learn`.
-14. Now, go back to the home tab, keeping the environment `recommenderTest` throughout.
+15. Now, go back to the home tab, keeping the environment `recommenderTest` throughout.
 Locate the card that states `CMD.exe Prompt`.
 Install and launch it, to get a terminal with the `recommenderTest` conda environment activated.

 ![anaconda add channel](Docs/install_3.jpg)

-15. Once the terminal opens, go to the folder of the repo cloned in step (2).
+16. Once the terminal opens, go to the folder of the repo cloned in step (2).
 The folder will contain a folder called `RecommenderAPI Server`.
 Navigate to this folder fron the terminal.
-16. In the terminal, just to ensure that the pip being used is the correct one, run the command `pip -V`.
+17. In the terminal, just to ensure that the pip being used is the correct one, run the command `pip -V`.
 If the output is like below, and the pip installed in the `recommenderTest` environment is being used, you're good to go!

 ![pip version](Docs/install_4.jpg)

 > Incase this doesn't show up, manually locate the pip installation present in the `recommenderTest` environment.
 It will be present in a path similar to the one shown in the picture.

-17. Run `pip install readerwriterlock`
+18. Run `pip install readerwriterlock`
-18. Run `pip install "pymongo[srv]"`
+19. Run `pip install "pymongo[srv]"`
-19. Now, ensure you are in the `RecommenderAPI Server` as in point (15), via the terminal that has the `recommenderTest` environment activated, as in point (14).
+20. Now, ensure you are in the `RecommenderAPI Server` as in point (15), via the terminal that has the `recommenderTest` environment activated, as in point (14).
 Now, run `python main.py`.
 The recommender API server should begin now.
 It will initialize its various components.
 This may take some time.
 Please ensure this task is fully completed before proceeding.

 > By default, the recommender API server will start on `http://127.0.0.1:5000/`.
 This was the localhost port 5000 in case of my laptop.
 The API server can also be accessed via `http://localhost:5000/`.
 To prevent any issues, please ensure port 5000 is free.
 If any problem does arise, refer to the sub section on [.env And Config Modifications](#env-and-config-modifications) to run on a different port.

-20. Now that the recommender server is running, we can go to the `Web Server`.
+21. Now that the recommender server is running, we can go to the `Web Server`.
 From any other terminal, from the repo folder, go to the sub folder named `Web Server`.
 Here, run the following commands:

 ```bash
 npm i